Get,

 Types of Piles

-• Internal piles: This type of Pile occurs inside the anal cavity, but can often hang out of your anus.
-This kind of Piles can be further classified, spending on how much they come out:
+• Internal Piles: This type of piles occurs inside the anal cavity, but can often hang out of your anus.
+This kind of piles can be further classified, depending on how much they come out:

-• First degree: In this case, the Piles do not come out of the anus but might bleed.
+• First degree: In this case, the piles do not come out of the anus but might bleed3.

-• Second degree: It comes out during bowel movement but then goes inside later.
+• Second degree: It comes out during bowel movement but then goes inside later3.

-• Third-degree: It comes out occasionally but will go inside if you gently push them.
+• Third-degree: It comes out occasionally but will go inside if you gently push it3.

-• Fourth degree: They are partially out of your anus and cannot be pushed inside.
+• Fourth degree: They are partially out of your anus and cannot be pushed inside3.
 They can swell and can result in immense pain if blood clotting occurs inside the lump.

-• External piles: This type occurs close to the anus below the anal canal.
-They can be painful if blood clots are inside the lumps.
+• External Piles: This type occurs close to the anus below the anal canal.
+They can be painful if blood clots are inside the lumps3.

-• Prolapsed piles: Both internal and external haemorrhoids can prolapse, meaning they stretch and bulge outside of the anus.
-These haemorrhoids may bleed or cause pain.
+• Prolapsed Piles: Both internal and external haemorrhoids can prolapse, meaning they stretch and bulge outside of the anus.
+These haemorrhoids may bleed or cause pain3.

 Symptoms of Piles

-• Pain in the anal region, especially when sitting for a long time
+• Pain in the anal region, especially when sitting for a long time5

-• One or more hard, tender lumps near your anus region
+• One or more hard, tender lumps near your anus region5

 • Bleeding from your rectum.
-It is visible as bright red blood on the stool, on toilet paper or in the toilet bowl after a bowel movement
+It is visible as bright red blood on the stool, on toilet paper or in the toilet bowl after a bowel movement5

 • Pain and/or discomfort while passing stools

-I read about a study in Nigeria that highlighted traditional plants might be beneficial in the treatment of piles.
+I read about a study4 in Nigeria that highlighted how traditional plants might be beneficial in the treatment of piles.
 The study found that 25 different plants from 19 families were used, with the most common ones being from the Fabaceae family.
-Various parts of these plants were used such as leaves, barks, roots etc that may have anti-inflammatory properties to soothe piles naturally.
-Many of these plants are rare and wild, hence more research is needed to protect them and standardize their use and research their effectiveness.
+Various parts of these plants, such as leaves, barks, roots, etc., may have anti-inflammatory properties to soothe piles naturally.
+Many of these plants are rare and wild.
+Hence, more research is needed to protect them, standardise their use and research their effectiveness.

 Dr. Nayana Shetty, MBBS, MD